There is an audio version of this article at the bottom of the page.

 Depolarizing our conversations

 How can we avoid the pitfalls of polarization?
 Paying attention to the various layers of the Relational Implicit helps us enrich the conversation.

 Directing our attention to our sensations and felt sense (Somatic Implicit) reduces nervous system activation and facilitates access to the more mindful circuits of our brain.
 Our perspective expands, from a narrow focus into broader peripheral awareness.

 We become more able to engage with what is between us (Shared Implicit).
 This is not just an interaction of ideas, but of human beings.
 Feeling this way deepens our capacity for empathy.

 We are less caught up in a cycle of threat and defensiveness.
 This helps us remember that we are not dealing with absolute truths, but with subjective notions that are, by nature, emotionally charged (Collective Implicit).

 We are now able to have a multilevel conversation.
 As we let go of resolving the issue in a narrow sense, we use the discussion to expand our awareness of the many layers that are part of this issue for each of us.
 Out of this new awareness, it may even be possible for a new consensus to emerge, something different from the two poles that previously seemed to limit the field.

 Published February 2020.
-With deep appreciation for Kirk Schneider.
+This article is featured in Kirk Schneider’s book “The Depolarization of America.”
 Photo by Lightwise / 123RF